 Vision Therapy vs. Corrective Lenses

-While glasses or contacts address structural vision problems, vision therapy improves functional issues like eye coordination and focus.
+While glasses or contacts address structural eye related problems, vision therapy improves functional issues like eye coordination and focus.
 Both can complement each other depending on your diagnosis.

 An Alternative Solution: VisionUp App